petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/creating-custom-fragments-for-clarity.md

 Congratulations!
 You've created and imported custom fragments and compositions for Clarity's pages.
 You've also finished wireframing Clarity's master pages and added compositions to their blank pages.

-Next, you’ll apply Clarity's styling to finish setting up the site before moving on to managing and displaying Clarity's content in Module 7.
+Next, you'll apply Clarity's styling to finish setting up the site before moving on to managing and displaying Clarity's content in Module 7.

 Next Up: [Applying Clarity's Brand Styling](./applying-claritys-brand-styling.md)